a-zmuth/time-consensus-webapp/README.md

 # Time Consensus Simulation

 This project is an interactive web-based simulation of a thought experiment concerning the nature of time, memory, and consensus.
-It was inspired by a user's a thought experiment to explore how individual agents with flawed "memories" might collaborate to reconstruct a shared "reality."
+It was inspired by a thought experiment I had last year... to explore how individual agents with flawed "memories" might collaborate to reconstruct a shared "reality."
+I used Rust and a compression algo for that...
+Anyway, some recap...

 ## The Concept

-Humans perceive time by organizing events chronologically.
+Humans perceive time by organising events chronologically.
 This mental model is our map of reality.
 What if this map was scrambled?

 This simulation explores that question by creating "agents" with scrambled text-based memories of an original "external world."
-It visualizes their process of:
+It visualises their process of:

 1.  **Individual Verification:** Each agent compares its own scrambled memory to the true external world to gauge its own accuracy.
 2.  **Reaching Consensus:** Agents communicate their findings to collectively decide on the most accurate version of reality.